justinfagnani/dado/README.md

 Known Issues and Limitations
 ----------------------------

- * Injectable classes must either have a default constructor or a single constructor.
  * There can only be one binding per type, because parameter annotations cannot be access via mirrors yet.
 When issue 11418 is fixed, Dado will respect annotations of parameters.